-1. Assemble the necessary equipment.
+- 1. Assemble the necessary equipment.
 It is important that the numbers and/or letters be placed into the tattooing instrument in the proper order.
 As you look at them in the tattooing instrument, they should appear backward.
-Always check the numbers and/or letters on a piece of paper or card board before you begin to make sure they are correctly placed.

-- 2. Restrain the animal. - 3.
+Always check the numbers and/or letters on a piece of paper or card board before you begin to make sure they are correctly placed. - 2.
+Restrain the animal. - 3.
 Locate the widest spot in the ear between the rib of cartilage nearest the bottom and the two ribs at the top - 4.
 Clean the inside of the ear, where the tattoo will be placed, with a cloth soaked in alcohol.
 Infections or warts can result if a tattoo is placed in a dirty ear. - 5.
 Position the tattoo instrument inside the ear so that the needlepoint dies are above the ribs as described in step three.
-Squeeze the handles of the tattooing instrument together completely and quickly; then release them fully. - 6.
-Rub tattoo ink or paste into all of the needle marks.
+Squeeze the handles of the tattooing instrument together completely and quickly; then release them fully.

+- 6. Rub tattoo ink or paste into all of the needle marks.
 Work the ink or paste well into the marks. - 7.
-The same procedure can be used on the tail web, especially useful in the La Mancha breed. - 8.
-Clean the tattooing equipment with a disinfectant such as Nolvasan after each day of use.
+The same procedure can be used on the inside of the flank where there is no wool growth.
+It will be necessary to set the sheep on its rump for this process. - 8.
+Clean the tattooing equipment with Nolvasan (disinfectant) after each day of use.